fabxc/prometheus/promql/README.md

 taken by golang's parser, text/template, and InfluxDB.
 I find it has high advantages in terms of maintainability and flexibility.

+I also do have dark memories about promising to keep changes small - so consider this a concept.
+Should it be the right direction I'll do my best to split it into digestable chunks.

 ## Parser and AST

 Lexer and parser should both be well tested.
 As mentioned the parsing now allows keywords for label names, handles operator precedence correctly, and supports different number notations including hex and octal.
 Adding new functionality might require more LOC than in yacc but is very straightforward and explicit so that it is less prone to unexpected behavior.
-Being able to test the lexer/parser is also a huge advantage.
+Being able to test the lexer/parser, as easy as it is now, is also a big advantage.

 The AST is slightly more relaxed regarding typing.
 In total, however, correct typing should now be easier to track.
 By nature parsing and evaluating queries